Written by Marielle G.

 Although provider offers vary, many small companies choose a yearly (contract) or as-needed maintenance support.
 Contracts generally cover a set number of hours on-site each year, as well as any necessary equipment replacements or changes.

 It is essential to consult with a professional who can assess your needs and provide recommendations based on them.
 Most business phone system cost estimates will then be based on what you truly require.
-That way, you won’t wind up with too few features and lament the lack of utility, or spending a fortune on items you won’t use.
+That way, you won’t wind up with too few features and lament the lack of utility, or spend a fortune on items you won’t use.

 A low-end system may cost your organization around $200 per device, depending on the number of add-on services you choose.
 A name-brand system will cost between $400 and $600 per device.
 A fully equipped, top-of-the-line name brand system might cost up to $1,000 per phone.